 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-These are important to differentiate because you'll see those a whole lot.
-Then we have the thermostat, the carbon dioxide sensor, and the smoke detector.
-You'll also see we have Flexible Ductwork and Flexible Connections.
+Next, we have the thermostat, carbon dioxide sensor, and smoke detector.
+Additionally, we have Flexible Ductwork and Flexible Connections.